 Donut worry, be happy; it’s National Donut Day!
-While you think about how to celebrate this important occasion, why not consider indulging your sweet tooth and supporting a female entrepreneur at the same time?
+While you think about how to celebrate this important occasion, why not consider indulging your sweet tooth and supporting an entrepreneur at the same time?
 Owner and founder of Blackbird Doughnuts, Rebecca Roth Gullo, has made doughnuts a staple in the diets of many Bostonians and, like most entrepreneurs, the road to success wasn’t planned or free from a few road bumps.

 Gullo had always envisioned herself pursuing a career in politics or law, but after not making it into Harvard Law School, she sought a different path.
 Though born and raised in the Boston area, Gullo packed up and moved to New York City to enroll in culinary school.
 From there, her career as a chef and restaurateur began.